zriyansh/signoz.io/docs/logs-management/logs-api/logs-url-explorer-page.md

   "id": "af9df71b-b6eb-48e5-b889-f4d0946c6eaa"
 }
 ```
-In the above query, the `builderQueries` map is represented as an array inside `queryData` field.
+In the above query, the `builderQueries` map is structured as an array within the `queryData` field to align with the frontend's state management format.

 ### Generating the URL